-The Group measures fair values using the following fair value hierarchy that reflects the significance of the inputs used in making the measurements:
+The Group measures fair values using the following fair value hierarchy, which reflects the significance of the inputs used in making the measurements.

-Level 1: Quoted market price (unadjusted) in an active market for an identical instrument.
+Level 1: inputs that are quoted market prices (unadjusted) in active markets for identical instruments.

-Level 2: Valuation techniques based on observable inputs, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
-This category includes instruments valued using: quoted market prices in active markets for similar instruments; quoted prices for identical or similar instruments in the market that are considered less than active; or other valuation techniques where all significant inputs are directly or indirectly observable from market data.
+Level 2: inputs other than quoted prices included within Level 1 that are observable either directly (i.e. as prices) or indirectly (i.e. derived from prices).
+This category includes instruments valued using: quoted market prices in active markets for similar instruments; quoted prices for identical or similar instruments in markets that are considered less than active; or other valuation techniques in which all significant inputs are directly or indirectly observable from market data.

-Level 3: Valuation techniques using significant unobservable inputs.
-This category includes all instruments where the valuation technique includes inputs not based on observable data and the unobservable inputs have a significant effect on the instrument's valuations.
-This category includes instruments that are valued based on quoted prices for similar instruments where significant unobservable adjustments or assumptions are required to reflect differences between the instruments.
+Level 3: inputs that are unobservable.
+This category includes all instruments for which the valuation technique includes inputs not based on observable data and the unobservable inputs have a significant effect on the instrument's valuation.
+This category includes instruments that are valued based on quoted prices for similar instruments for which significant unobservable adjustments or assumptions are required to reflect differences between the instruments